iamkhattar/dotfiles/README.md

 - Which of these are mine, versus work laptop?
 - iTerm => MacOS Terminal settings
 - (think there's a fair bit on MacOS settings)
-- Update stupid red/green 'flower' to a circle? square?

 ## Install